reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 before it reaches the controller, Spring Security provides us with the below methods that help us add a custom filter at the desired position in the chain.
 - **addFilterBefore(Filter filter, Class<? extends Filter> beforeFilter)**: This method lets us add the custom filter before the specified filter in the chain.
 - **addFilterAfter(Filter filter, Class<? extends Filter> afterFilter)**: This method lets us add the custom filter after the specified filter in the chain.
-- **addFilterAt(Filter filter, Class<? extends Filter> atFilter)**: This method lets us add the custom filter at the specified filter in the chain.
+- **addFilterAt(Filter filter, Class<? extends Filter> atFilter)**: This method lets us add the custom filter at the specified filter in the chain with the same priority.
+Once the custom filter gets added, both the filters will get called in the filter chain (in no specific order).

 Let's take a look at a sample configuration:
 ````java